Microsoft Security Graph Integration for SOAR

 SOAR platform

-The SOAR platform supports two app deployment mechanisms, App Host and integration server.
+The SOAR platform supports two app deployment mechanisms, Edge Gateway (also known as App Host) and integration server.

 If deploying to a SOAR platform with an App Host, the requirements are: